simondiep/quiplash-js/README.md

   - use 100 instead of 1 to more intuitively show points
 - handle duplicate player names
 - prevent duplicate prompts in same game
+- prevent join screen from joining if more than 8 players

 ### Not yet started

+- indicate a max of 8 players on host screen (Redesign to show 8 slots)
 - Display single game scores compared to total scores
 - Mobile safari scrolls down too far when inputting an answer, making you unable to see the prompt
 - Tablet support for host (cards too wide)